 - Pulmonary Function Test: A pulmonary function test is utilized to discover any obstructions or restrictions an individual may have in their air passage.
 The possibility of 8 attempts are given in order to obtain three acceptable efforts.

 - Radiology: A single view chest x-ray will be performed.
 All films will be forwarded to a Radiologist that specializes in reading for occupational lung disease with a certification from the National Institute on Safety and Health.

 - Electrocardiogram (EKG): An electrocardiogram (EKG) is a graphic recording of the electrical activity of the heart.
 Inclusion of this test provides a basic evaluation of the heart.

 Since NOWCAP/Black Lung & Respiratory Diseases Clinic is a federally funded program, it is a requirement that your individual insurance be billed initially.
 If for any reason the claim is denied, the grant will pay for the balance.
-One note of importance is that you must bring in or send the appropriate Explanation of Benefits covering the services in question.
 There will be no out-of-pocket expense to you!